I'm Sorry I Haven't a Clue: Chairman

-On 18 April 2008 the producer of I'm Sorry I Haven't A Clue, Jon Naismith, announced that, owing to hospitalisation to repair an aortic aneurysm, Humphrey Lyttelton would be unable to record the scheduled shows and that they would have to be postponed.
+On 18 April 2008, the producer of I'm Sorry I Haven't A Clue, Jon Naismith, announced that, owing to hospitalisation to repair an aortic aneurysm, Humphrey Lyttelton would be unable to record the scheduled shows and that they would have to be postponed.
 The final show of the 2008 Best of tour on 22 April would be presented by Rob Brydon.
 Following Lyttelton's death there was speculation that the series might be cancelled because replacing him would be extremely difficult if not impossible.
 In a eulogy in The Guardian, Barry Cryer did not allude to the future of the programme but said that there's "got to be an agonising reappraisal" and that Lyttelton was the "very hub of the show".
 Cryer, Tim Brooke-Taylor and Graeme Garden all ruled themselves out as hosts: Cryer did not think the programme would work if a panellist became chairman and it "would need somebody of stature to be parachuted in".
 Jeremy Hardy also ruled himself out, saying "Humph had big shoes to fill and I wouldn't do it."

-In the Clue mailout for September 2008 Naismith stated: "Despite the rumours, we've made no decisions about possible replacements for Humph, and are unlikely to make any decisions this year at least.
+In the Clue mailout for September 2008, Naismith stated: "Despite the rumours, we've made no decisions about possible replacements for Humph, and are unlikely to make any decisions this year at least.
 Certainly I don't envisage us selecting anyone on a permanent basis for several series."
 It was announced that the show would continue recording beginning in 2009.
 The first new shows would be hosted by rotating guest presenters (similarly to the format of Have I Got News for You) before a permanent replacement host was decided.
-In the Clue mailout for February 2009 Naismith announced that Stephen Fry, Jack Dee and Rob Brydon would host two shows each, to be recorded in April, May and June 2009 respectively.
+In the Clue mailout for February 2009, Naismith announced that Stephen Fry, Jack Dee and Rob Brydon would host two shows each, to be recorded in April, May and June 2009 respectively.
 The programme returned on 15 June 2009, chaired by Fry with the usual panellists and special guest Victoria Wood.
 Every series since then has been chaired by Dee.

 Panellists

-The regular panellists for much of the show's history were:
+The regular panellists for much of the show's early history were: